krishamaze/fe-be-alignment-analysis/finetune-ERP-frontend-New/docs/UI_GUIDE.md

 The mobile dashboard uses a fixed bottom navigation bar that displays navigation tiles in a three-column grid (six columns on wider breakpoints) and can be shown or hidden via the floating toggle button.

+## Layout Modes

+`PublicLayout` accepts a `mode` prop to control mobile navigation:

+- `scroll` (default) – page content scrolls underneath the bottom nav.
+The nav hides on downward scroll and reappears when scrolling up.
+- `paged` – page content is padded by `var(--bottombar-h)` and the bottom nav stays visible.

+Viewport changes are handled by `useViewportUI`, which updates the CSS vars:

+- `--vh` – current visual viewport height
+- `--topbar-h`, `--mainnav-h`, `--bottombar-h` – heights used to size the page content

+When the virtual keyboard is docked, the hook fades the bottom nav out while preserving its reserved space.
+Floating keyboards leave the nav visible.

 ## Dashboard tiles

 Dashboard pages group features into **Live** and **Upcoming** sections.
 Section headers show counts in 14px medium text.
 Upcoming tiles render at ~70% opacity and trigger a "Coming soon" toast when activated.
 Tiles can optionally supply a `to` route to enable navigation.